isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 bump-in-the-wire inline signing server, ``nsupdate`` cannot be used.

-Once the zone has been signed by the new DNSKEYs (and you have waited for at least one TTL), you must inform the parent zone and any trust anchor repositories of the new KSKs, e.g., you might place DS records in the parent zone through your DNS registrar's website.
+Once the zone has been signed by the new DNSKEYs (and you have waited for at least one TTL period), you must inform the parent zone and any trust anchor repositories of the new KSKs, e.g., you might place DS records in the parent zone through your DNS registrar's website.